ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

 Cons

-- −Slightly less premium build feel than Anker or Belkin
+• Slightly less premium build feel than higher-priced Anker chargers

 Best for: Budget-conscious Dell XPS 15 owners who need multi-port charging without paying a premium.

 Who should skip: Users who primarily need maximum single-port wattage.
-If all 4 ports are in use, per-port output decreases — the Anker 735 will deliver more consistent full-speed charging when you have just the XPS connected.
+If all 4 ports are in use, per-port output decreases — the Anker 140W 4-Port GaN charger delivers more headroom when you need full-speed charging under load.

 UGREEN's Nexode 100W offers exceptional value for Dell XPS users.
 At around $45, it undercuts the Anker by $10 while delivering the same 100W output and adding an extra USB-C port.
 The smart power allocation ensures your XPS gets priority, with remaining wattage distributed to other connected devices.
 For remote workers with multiple devices, the 4-port design is a genuine quality-of-life upgrade.